ENGLISH

 KOHANIMEVIHIK is an Estonian-language website dedicated to the historical study of early Estonian place names and their cultural and religious background.

-Place names are not random labels.
-They are historical sources that preserve information about landscapes, settlement patterns, linguistic layers and belief systems.
-Studying place names together with early religious traditions helps reveal deeper historical meanings connected to specific locations.
+Place names are not random labels; they function as historical sources that preserve information about landscapes, settlement patterns, linguistic layers, and belief systems.
+Studying place names in connection with early religious traditions can help reveal deeper historical meanings associated with specific locations.

 The website presents analyses and conclusions in a transparent and source-based manner.
-Its aim is not to offer final truths, but to provide readers with tools and foundational data for independent research.
+Its aim is not to establish final truths, but to provide readers with tools and foundational material for independent research.

 About the Structure of the Website